sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --browsertime.preWarmServerWaitTime                                                                     The wait time before you start the real testing after your pre-cache request.  [number] [default: 5000]
       --plugins.disable  [array]
       --plugins.load  [array]
       --mobile                                                                                                Access pages as mobile a fake mobile device.
 Set UA and width/height.
-For Chrome it will use device Apple iPhone 6.  [boolean] [default: false]
+For Chrome it will use device Moto G4.  [boolean] [default: false]
       --resultBaseURL, --resultBaseUrl                                                                        The base URL to the server serving the HTML result.
 In the format of https://result.sitespeed.io
       --gzipHAR                                                                                               Compress the HAR files with GZIP.  [boolean] [default: false]
       --outputFolder                                                                                          The folder where the result will be stored.
 If you do not set it, the result will be stored in "DOMAIN_OR_FILENAME_OR_SLUG/TIMESTAMP"  [string]